 - The Manual reconnection of the generator

-- In the event that the customer requests that the Generator Service Provider assists in the re-connection of the generator, helpful guidance on how to connect a generator as a service provider and be found here.
+- If the customer requests that the Generator Service Provider assist in the re-connection of the generator, helpful guidance on how to connect a generator as a service provider and be found here.